Top Shows for Women to Watch in 2023

 This story begins after Bergman has left her job, moved in with her mom, and started working as a waitress.
 Things start to unravel when the Department of Defense comes to investigate the real reason why she left and she begins to remember a forgotten past.
 This is a great mystery that is also a pretty quick watch, with 10 episodes that are only about 30 minutes each.

 Thank the stars for Margret Atwood!
+It’s no surprise that her work has given another show that ranks as one of the best series for women to watch.
 She gave us The Handmaid’s Tail, which was turned into an award-winning show, and in 1969, she managed to pen the book that would eventually give us this enthralling series.
 One of the things I love most about Alias Grace is that, though it’s certainly a time-piece, it forces viewers to examine the complexities of womanhood and the consequences of misogyny.

 Alias Grace tells the story of a poor Irish immigrant girl—Grace Marks—who attempts to support herself as a domestic servant in Canada after being tossed out by her abusive father.
 She and a man named James McDermott are convicted of killing her employer and his housekeeper (who was also his lover).
 Grace is sentenced to life in prison, and her tale unfolds as a psychiatrist attempts to determine whether she should be pardoned due to insanity.
 You will find yourself wondering, right alongside the psychiatrist, whether she is innocent, guilty, possessed, or completely crazy.

 Based on actual 19th-century events, Alias Grace makes you take a hard look at the history of the treatment of women.
 You will have a hard time peeling yourself away from this one.